 If you like the recordings please make a donation to Rotary International's End Polio Now Fund.

 This should be very simple but we provide some sugggestions if you hit any problems.

 We provide some tips on using our MP3 recordings on iTunes and hence iPod, iPhone and iPad.

 Click the links for Free to Download Donationware MP3 Recordings

 In addition to Offenbach's Can Can we present a Barcarolle and a Promenade – transcribed and arranged on electronic instruments.
 A German in Paris of the second half of the nineteenth century - Offenbach's father changed the family name when they left the town of Offenbach.
 As a child Jacques was put to the violin but secretly practiced on the cello and became a concert orchestra musician.
 In Paris he specialised in composing for the musical theatre and the three pieces presented here are drawn from that genre.
 You can hear the influences of some of his more languid French contemporaries such as Faure in pieces such as the Barcarolle (gondolier's song) which sets the scene in Venice for the Tales of Hoffmann but the pulsing bravura of his native land is all too evident in the Can Can by Offenbach.

 Offenbach's works for musical theatre:

-For the Barcarolle – 'Night of the Stars' (Intro to Tales of Hoffmann) the steel drums were accompanied by a harp and ocarinas.In Offenbach's Can Can from Orpheus in the Underworld a Moog synthesizer and vibraphone complemented the steel drums.The arrangement of the Promenade from the introduction to Orpheus in the Underworld is unusual in that the original MIDI file came with a bass and drum kit parts which we retained.
+For the Barcarolle – 'Night of the Stars' (Intro to Tales of Hoffmann) the steel drums were accompanied by a harp and ocarinas.In the ever popular Can Can from Offenbach's Orpheus in the Underworld a Moog synthesizer and vibraphone complement the steel drums in a vigorous rendition of this brief classic.The arrangement of the Promenade from the introduction to Orpheus in the Underworld is unusual in that the original MIDI file came with bass and drum kit parts which we retained.